Market volatility How would a government shutdown affect market volatility?

 Monetary policy is likely to have greater influence on stocks than any legislation or executive action.

-Now that the election is over and Donald Trump is set to take office on January 20, 2025, investors are wondering what his policies may mean for the markets and economy.
-Based on pledges made on the campaign trail, here are five key things we’ll be watching for from the President-elect.
-We believe, however, that investors often overstate the impact that the federal government has on broad financial markets.
-In fact, monetary policy is likely to have a greater influence on markets in the next few years than any forthcoming legislation or executive action.
+With Donald Trump taking office, investors are wondering what his policies may mean for the markets and economy.
+We believe, however, that investors often overstate the federal government’s impact on broad financial markets.
+Monetary policy will likely influence markets more in the next few years than any legislation or executive action.
 Ultimately, policymaking is about setting priorities.
-No administration gets everything it wants, nor do markets necessarily respond to the political initiatives in the “obvious” way.
+No administration gets everything it wants, nor do markets necessarily respond to political initiatives in obvious ways.

 A government shutdown can lead to short-term market volatility, but they generally resolve quickly with minimal market impact for long-term investors.